stereolabs/zed-ros-wrapper/README.md

 ### Run the program

-To launch the ZED node use:
+To launch the ZED node use

+ZED camera:

-  - ZED camera: `$ roslaunch zed_wrapper zed.launch`
+    $ roslaunch zed_wrapper zed.launch

-  - ZED Mini camera: `$ roslaunch zed_wrapper zedm.launch`
+ZED Mini camera:

+    $ roslaunch zed_wrapper zedm.launch

+ZED2 camera:

-  - ZED2 camera: `$ roslaunch zed_wrapper zed2.launch`
+    $ roslaunch zed_wrapper zed2.launch

  To select the ZED from its serial number:

-    `$ roslaunch zed_wrapper zed.launch serial_number:=1010 #replace 1010 with the actual SN`
+     $ roslaunch zed_wrapper zed.launch serial_number:=1010 #replace 1010 with the actual SN

 ### Rviz visualization
-Example launch files to start a pre-configured Rviz environment to visualize the data of ZED, ZED Mini and ZED 2 cameras are provided in the [`zed-ros-examples` repository](https://github.com/stereolabs/zed-ros-examples/tree/v3.0/zed_display_rviz)
+Example launch files to start a pre-configured Rviz environment to visualize the data of ZED, ZED Mini and ZED 2 cameras are provided in the [`zed-ros-examples` repository](https://github.com/stereolabs/zed-ros-examples/tree/master/zed_display_rviz)

 ### SVO recording
 [SVO recording](https://www.stereolabs.com/docs/video/#video-recording) can be started and stopped while the ZED node is running using the service `start_svo_recording` and the service `stop_svo_recording`.